Ramapough Mountain Indians: 21st century analysis

+Statements by tribes

+Flag and seal of the Delaware Tribe of Indians.

+The federally recognized Delaware Nation regards the Ramapough Mountain Indians as a fraudulent organization, as they have stated that they "do not acknowledge or work with any non-federally recognized groups that claim Lenape identity or nationhood, which includes “state recognized” groups as we do not agree with state recognition."
+In a 2023 report, the Delaware Nation referred to the Ramapough Mountain Indians as a CPAIN (Corporation Posing as an Indigenous Nation).

+The federally recognized Delaware Tribe of Indians has issued a resolution which "denounces fabricated Delaware groups and commits to exposing and assisting state and federal authorities in eradicating any group which attempts or claims to operate as a government of the Delaware people".
+The resolution refers to Lenape heritage groups and state-recognized tribes in Delaware, New Jersey, New York and Pennsylvania as CPAINs.

-Recent events (1995-2010)
+Recent events

+Some Ramapough Mountain Indians currently live in Rockland County, especially in Hillburn, New York.
 In 1995, New Jersey established a Commission on American Indian Affairs (then termed the Commission on Native American Affairs) with two seats each for the recognized tribes of the Ramapough Mountain Indians, the Nanticoke Lenni-Lenape, and the Powhatan Renape (the latter two groups are located in southern New Jersey).
 In addition, two seats were reserved for Inter-Tribal Members, persons who belonged to other tribes but lived in New Jersey.
 The commission has been placed in the Department of State.

+Fatal shooting of Emil Mann

+Ramapough member Emil Mann was killed by police in Ringwood State Park.

 During the spring of 2006, Emil Mann, a Ramapough Lenape man, was killed by gunshots from a New Jersey State Parks Police ranger in a confrontation with people on all-terrain vehicles in Ringwood State Park.
 His family filed a civil suit against the state.

 Governor Jon Corzine's staff met with the Ramapough Lenape and other Native Americans in the state to identify problem areas and improve relations.
 The state investigated the shooting, and a grand jury indicted one of the rangers.